MMD or MTN?

 If you want to write musicals, or if you are already writing musicals, then your first port of call should be MMD.
 No matter your level of experience, MMD membership is open to bookwriters, lyricists and composers.

-If you are working professionally in musical theatre, or are interested in working professionally in musical theatre, then MTN should be your first port of call. www.musicaltheatrenetwork.com
+If you are working professionally in musical theatre, or are interested in working professionally in musical theatre in a capacity other than as a writer, then MTN should be your first port of call.

-But we both look forward to working with you – through whichever route we meet you.
+We look forward to working with you via whichever route we meet you.